L-TMS-CERT/EyeOnThreat/README.md

 * Lutech ThreatOculus™ threat researchers and analysts team
 * Lutech ThreatCure™ breach detection and incident response team
-* Lutech ethical hacking and vulnerability research team.
+* Lutech ethical hacking and vulnerability research team

-Information coming from other multiple open and private sources is available through EyeOnThreat™.
+* Other multiple open and private sources is available

 The possibility to access a contextualized and enriched database of threats through a single and reliable channel is a fundamental element in a cyber security strategy.
 Knowledge of where risks are created and evolve, is essential in a process of verification and validation, usally done performed by structures facilities like SOCs and CERTs.
 Is a service gathering, classifying, enriching and distributing ot giving access to various types of intelligence information, collected by multiple and non-homogenous sources, related to consolidated or emerging cyber threats.

 Project home page: https://www.eyeonthre.at